On the dichotomy of $p$-walk dimensions on metric measure spaces: Introduction

 We provide a brief outline of the proof as follows.
 Firstly, under the volume doubling condition, the Poincar\'e inequality and the capacity upper bound with $p$-walk dimension $\beta_p$, the quotient $\alpha_p=\frac{\beta_p}{p}$ can be characterized in terms of the critical exponent of certain Besov spaces, see \cite{Shi24a}.
 Utilizing this characterization, we obtain regularity properties of the functions $p\mapsto \alpha_p$ and $p\mapsto\beta_p$.
 In particular, $\alpha_p\ge1$ is monotone decreasing and continuous in $p$, while $\beta_p$ is monotone increasing and continuous in $p$, see \cite{Bau24}.
-This implies that $\beta_p\ge p$ for all $p$, and that the set $\{p:\beta_p=p\}=\{p:\alpha_p=1\}$ is a closed subset of $I$.
+This implies that $\beta_p\ge p$ for all $p$, and that the set $\{p:\beta_p=p\}=\{p:\alpha_p=1\}$ is a relatively closed subinterval of $I$ of the form $[p,+\infty)\cap I$.
 Secondly, assume that $\{p:\alpha_p=1\}$ is non-empty.
 Take any $p$ in this set, then $\beta_p=p$.
 By adapting the techniques in \cite{KM20} to the $p$-energy setting, we prove that the conjunction of the Poincar\'e inequality and the cutoff Sobolev inequality with $p$-walk dimension $\beta_p=p$ implies that the associated $p$-energy measure is absolutely continuous with respect to the underlying measure, and that the associated intrinsic metric is bi-Lipschtiz equivalent to the underlying metric, see Theorem \ref{thm_AC}.
-In this case, by adapting the techniques in \cite{Stu94,Stu95,KZ12} to the $p$-energy setting, we obtain that Lipschitz functions are ``locally" contained in the domain of the $p$-energy, see Theorem \ref{thm_Lip}, and that a certain $(1,p)$-Poincar\'e inequality \hyperlink{eq_PI_1p}{$\mathrm{PI}_{\mathrm{Lip}}(1,p)$} holds.
+In this case, by adapting the techniques in \cite{Stu94,Stu95,KSZ12,KZ12} to the $p$-energy setting, we obtain that Lipschitz functions are ``locally" contained in the domain of the $p$-energy, see Theorem \ref{thm_Lip}, and that a certain $(1,p)$-Poincar\'e inequality \hyperlink{eq_PI_1p}{$\mathrm{PI}_{\mathrm{Lip}}(1,p)$} holds.
 A very deep result from \cite{KZ08} further provides that such $(1,p)$-Poincar\'e inequality is an open ended condition, hence there exists $\varepsilon>0$ such that \hyperlink{eq_PI_1p}{$\mathrm{PI}_{\mathrm{Lip}}(1,q)$} holds for any $q>p-\varepsilon$, which in turn implies that the critical exponent $\alpha_q=1$ for any $q>p-\varepsilon$.
-Therefore, $\{p:\alpha_p=1\}$ is an open subset of $I$.
-In summary, $\{p:\alpha_p=1\}$ is both an open and a closed subset of $I$; hence the dichotomy follows directly.
+Therefore, $\{p:\alpha_p=1\}$ is open in $I$.
+In summary, $\{p:\alpha_p=1\}$ is both relatively open and relatively closed in $I$; hence the dichotomy follows directly.

 Throughout this paper, the letters $C$, $C_1$, $C_2$, $C_A$, $C_B$ will always refer to some positive constants and may change at each occurrence.
 The sign $\asymp$ means that the ratio of the two sides is bounded from above and below by positive constants.
 The sign $\lesssim$ ($\gtrsim$) means that the LHS is bounded by positive constant times the RHS from above (below).
 We use $x_+$ to denote the positive part of $x\in \mathbb{R}$, that is, $x_+=\max\{x,0\}$.
 For two $\sigma$-finite Borel measures $\mu$, $\nu$, the notion $\mu\le\nu$ means that $\mu\ll \nu$ and $\frac{\mathrm{d}\mu}{\mathrm{d}\nu}\le1$, that is $\mu$ is absolutely continuous with respect to $\nu$ with Radon-Nikodym derivative bounded by 1.
 We use $\#A$ to denote the cardinality of a set $A$.